 Museums and stewards can help private collectors document and digitize their collections as well.

-Scan the QR code for video interviews with avocational archaeologists about documenting.
+Click the link for a video interview with an avocational archaeologist about documenting.

 Collecting artifacts provides a tangible link to the past.
 In fact, most museums began as private collections.
 However, the true value of artifacts lies in what they can tell us about the past.
 Responsible collecting gathers information as well as artifacts.